dippines/Spacex_Style_Boostback_and_Landing/README.md

 - OCISLY (cam previews)

 # Known errors :
- - Can't boostback if the landingposition is "before you", and if the landingpos=launchpos
+ - Can't boostback if the landingposition is "before you", and if the landingpos=launchpos : SOLVED